 So, a technology company has received a request for software development.
-Thus we are at the point A. At this moment it is important to study the existing situation and available resources.
+Thus we are at point A. At this moment it is important to study the existing situation and available resources.
 Does the company have to develop the project from scratch or have to proceed with a third-party code?
 Has your client already got any work in progress?
 What kind of real expertise is needed?

 It is strongly recommended to customers to have their thoughts and plans on paper.
 This will allow getting a fair estimation, based on the same information, from different providers rather than getting them based only on not enough clear discussions.
-That should help clients find a right vendor and a team.
+That should help clients find the right vendor and a team.

 Where would we like to be?

-The next stage is a determining of the desired result.
+The next stage is determining the desired result.
 In our case, that is a point B in the picture.
 We have to understand exactly, what an idea and a project aim are.
 What issues it has to solve and cover?
 And thus what do we expect to have as an outcome?
-At this stage, customers have to understand clearly what they really need and expect to get.
+At this stage, customers have to understand clearly what they need and expect to get.
 Very often it is difficult without correct questions, being asked and properly answered.

 Perhaps, this is a common situation for a lot of IT vendors when clients come with great ideas and readiness to start the development immediately without being enough specified with requirements.
 A step-by-step approach implies to begin with a detailed specification and project estimation, and only after proceeding with their implementation.

 As an example, a HIPAA compliant project from a medical field can be mentioned.
-Usually, it takes more efforts for developers and QA specialists to make their work properly.
+Usually, it takes more effort for developers and QA specialists to make their work properly.
 All these should be included and presented in the estimates.

 How can we get there?

 This is a study of alternatives.
 All stakeholders have to understand what is expected from each of them as the project progress.
 As you can see in the picture above, the way from point A to B can be different; it can be straight and short or may require a much longer way.
-The goal is to choose the most effective option from among available and provide the expected deliverables in the most cost and time effective manner.
+The goal is to choose the most effective option from among available and provide the expected deliverables in the most cost and time-effective manner.